kiranajith/Stereo-vision-system/README.md

 - Use of disparity information to compute the depth map.
 - Saving the depth map as grayscale and colour images.

-A detailed explanation of the steps involved is given in the report.pdf
+A detailed explanation of the steps involved is given in the report title 'kiran99_proj4.pdf'

 ## References